 Dannon used to market the Activia line of yogurts for constipation help, but after several lawsuits, they dropped the specific health claims.
-Thus, the name "Regularis" was adopted in the past and still is used today.
+Thus, the name "Regularis" was adopted in the past and still is used in some parts of the world today.

-Coming soon!
-For more information on the specifics of this probiotic strain, including details of what studies have shown, download "The B. lactis DN 173010 Guide."
+For more information on the specifics of this probiotic strain, including details of what studies have shown, look for a future publication, "The B. lactis DN 173010 Guide."

 Danone, the parent company of Dannon, markets this same probiotic in milk-based Activia products around the globe.
 At the time of this writing, some of the names Danone uses for the probiotic in Activia products are:

 There are numerous Activia products around the world, and to learn more on this website about Activia items in the United States, click here.